vectordotdev/vector/rfcs/2021-07-19-8216-multiple-pipelines.md

 To be able to forward the events going through the pipeline to a `sink`, we need add a new concept of `route`.

-Those `route` components are only used to build the topology and only represent an interface between the topology and the external sinks.
+`route` components are used solely to build the topology and represent an interface between the topology and the external sinks.

 A pipeline will have the following internal representation before building the topology.